wo3kie/hft-dojo/README.md

 - **matching_engine** - A simple implementation of a matching engine for a limit order book.
 It supports basic order types like limit and market orders, as well as order cancellation and modification.

 - **order_book** - A simple implementation of a limit order book that supports basic operations like adding, removing, and modifying orders.
-It also provides a feature of sliding window to follow ptice trends.
+It also provides a feature of sliding window to follow price trends.

 - **price_levels** - A simple implementation of a price level data structure that can be used to store orders at a specific price level in a limit order book.

 - **ring_buffer** - A simple implementation of a ring buffer with no synchronization for single-threaded scenarios.

-- **ring_buffer_mutexe** - A simple implementation of a ring buffer that uses mutexes for synchronization.
+- **ring_buffer_mutex** - A simple implementation of a ring buffer that uses mutexes for synchronization.
 It supports multiple producers and multiple consumers.

 - **ring_buffer_spsc** - A simple implementation of a ring buffer that is designed for single producer and single consumer scenarios.
 It uses atomic operations for synchronization.